 5. Massage lowers blood pressure

 High blood pressure is a condition whereby the force of blood against artery walls remains consistently high.
-As a result, this can be added pressure on the heart and blood vessels and lead to a variety of heart-related issues.
+As a result, this can add pressure on the heart and blood vessels and lead to a variety of heart-related issues.

 In addition, therapeutic massage can help improve circulation by increasing capillary permeability in the skin, allowing more oxygen to be released into the surrounding tissue.